-The 2018 Branson Christmas Tree Tour guide lists the specific locations and includes an interactive map, allowing you to take a self-guided tour at your own pace.
+The Branson Christmas Tree Tour guide lists the specific locations of some of the biggest and brightest trees and includes an interactive map, allowing you to take a self-guided tour at your own pace.
 Read more about the community effort here.

 5. Enjoy the decorations and water show at Branson Landing

 The Branson Landing shopping and restaurant district will become adorned in holiday lights and decorations for the annual “Winter Wonderlanding” celebration.
 Iconic silver reindeer sculptures welcome guests at the entrance and a 50-foot Christmas tree serves as the central attraction in Town Square.
-Don’t miss the free “Most Wonderful Time of Year” parade on Nov.
-14 and visit with Santa under the tree from Nov.
-14 through Dec.
-24.
+Don’t miss a visit with Santa under the tree!

 LOCATION: 100 Branson Landing Blvd, Branson, MO 65616